-Through effective teamwork and pulling together, we experience what happens when we share different perspectives, blend disciplines, and link technologies; constantly discovering new ways of solving complex problems.
+Through effective teamwork, and pulling together, we experience what happens when we share different perspectives, blend disciplines, and link technologies; constantly discovering new ways of solving complex problems.
 This way of working, which is captured in our Diversity & Inclusion (D&I) Programme 'Inclusion 2025', is essential for our business performance, because we cannot operate at the level we need to if we aren't inclusive.

-I am pleased to be able to share our Gender Pay Gap report for 2021.
-It shows that we are making year-on-year improvements and have narrowed our gender pay gap in 2021 to 12.6% compared to 13.9% in 2020.
+I am pleased to be able to share our fourth Gender Pay Gap report.
+It shows that we are making year-on-year improvements and have narrowed our gender pay gap in 2020 to 13.9% compared to 14.8% last year.

 The gap continues to be primarily driven by the proportion of men who have senior roles, and we are working to address the balance, through a range of actions from our approach to our senior talent pipeline (both recruitment and succession) to wider training and awareness.
-We have also introduced a target to increase gender balance in our workforce to 30% women by 2030.
 While we recognise that improving our pay gap will not happen overnight, we are committed to making progress; not because we have to report on it, but because we believe it is the right thing to do for our people and it is fundamental to creating an innovative, sustainable and high performance culture.